aeabreu/aeabreu.github.io/README.md

 I'm a humanities major who operates well in a STEM environment.
-On a job, I'll often make a little corner on a wiki where clients can not only request support, but also get an idea for what tech writers do and how they do it.
+On a job, I'll often make a little corner on a wiki where clients can not only request support, but also get an idea of what tech writers do and how they do it, content like the articles below.

 Curious to hire a writer?
 Here's some insight into what we do:
 * [Thinking about good documentation](./docs/whats_the_magic_1.md)